fewprojects/localhost/README.md

 }
 ```

-Replace the default values with your color palette and font-family (Do not remove '!important' tag).
+- Replace the default variables with your color palette and font-family (Do not remove '!important' tag).

-Add this 'YourTheme.css' into <head></head> tag of your HTML document.
+- Add this 'YourTheme.css' into <head></head> tag of your HTML document.

 ```html
 <link rel="stylesheet" href="YourTheme.css" />
 ```

+and voila!

-Voila!
-You just made your own new theme.
+You just created a new theme for your project 🎉

 ## How to contribute